 As we all know, spring weather in the Midwest can be really variable.
-Rain, snow, cold soils, these are all things we deal with during planting season.
-Getting the seed in the ground under the right conditions is the first step in fulfilling yield potential, but unfortunately there isn’t always time to wait until those conditions occur.
-There’s not a grower out there who hasn’t had to plant under less than ideal circumstances; it’s just a call that has to be made sometimes.
-However, there are things you can do to give your crops a head start, improve early season vigor and increase yields.
+Rain, snow, and cold soils are all things we deal with during the planting season.
+Getting the seed in the ground under the right conditions is the first step in fulfilling yield potential, but unfortunately, there isn’t always time to wait until those conditions occur.
+There’s not a crop grower out there who hasn’t had to plant under less than ideal circumstances; it’s just a call that has to be made sometimes.
+However, there are things you can do to give your crops a head start, improve early-season vigor and increase yields.
 One of the most important is to ensure that adequate fertility is available for the germinating seed to cope with adverse conditions.

 The most important thing to consider when choosing a fertilizer to be placed in furrow is the quality of the product.
 Many fertilizers can cause injury to the seed resulting from two factors: the salt index and the production of free ammonia.
-As the salt index of a fertilizer increases the potential for seed injury increases as well, because a high salt concentration can dehydrate the germinating seed.
+As the salt index of a fertilizer increases the potential for seed injury increases as well because a high salt concentration can dehydrate the germinating seed.
 The production of free ammonia as a fertilizer breaks down can also be toxic to the seed.
-A good way to reduce the risks associated with in furrow placement is to use carbon-based fertilizer such as Midwestern BioAg’s L-CBF 10-14-1 or TerraFed.
+A good way to reduce the risks associated with in furrow placement is to use carbon-based fertilizer such as Midwestern BioAg’s L-CBF products such as L-CBF TerraFed™.

 “Splitting the fertilizer application can help improve nutrient use efficiency.”

-L-CBF 10-14-1 provides readily available nitrogen, phosphorus and a small amount of potassium in a molasses base, which works to stimulate biological activity in the root zone.
-Terrafed, with a 1-0-4 analysis, is a molasses product that provides the biological benefits of a simple carbon source for use on organic farms or mixed with other liquid fertilizers.
+L-CBF Terrafed, with a 1-0-4 analysis, is a molasses product that provides the biological benefits of a simple carbon source for use on organic farms or mixed with other liquid fertilizers.